TheInfamousToTo/plex-suggester/README.md

 # Plex Movie Suggester

-**Version 1.3.2**
+**Version 1.4**

-A simple Flask app that connects to your Plex server and suggests a random unwatched movie, TV show, anime, or other video from your Plex library.
+A modern Flask app that connects to your Plex server and suggests a random unwatched movie, TV show, anime, or other video from your Plex library.
-It displays posters (proxied through the app for public access), cast info (with robust fallback images), and trailer links, with a sleek Plex-themed UI and a dropdown to select your library.
+Features a sleek, responsive Plex-themed UI with modern glass morphism design, interactive elements, and comprehensive user engagement tracking.

+---

+## 🚀 What's New in v1.4

+- **Modern UI Overhaul:**
+  Complete visual redesign with glass morphism effects, modern typography (Inter + Poppins fonts), and enhanced animations.
+- **Watch Count Tracking:**
+  Track how many users clicked "Watch on Plex" for each item with an eye icon counter.
+- **Enhanced Cast Section:**
+  Modern grid layout with glass cards, improved hover effects, and better responsive design.
+- **Improved Interactive Elements:**
+  Better buttons with gradient effects, shimmer animations, and consistent Plex theming.
+- **GitHub Integration:**
+  Quick access to the project repository via a GitHub icon in the top-left corner.
+- **Enhanced Typography:**
+  Gradient text effects for titles and improved readability throughout.

 ---